First Monday in October (film): Plot

 The death of Stanley Moorehead, Associate Justice of the United States Supreme Court, has created a vacancy on the high court.
 The President's appointee turns out to be Ruth Loomis, a staunch conservative from Orange County, California, who is confirmed as the first female Associate Justice.

-She and Associate Justice Daniel Snow, a committed liberal who is many years older than Loomis and with many years on the Supreme Court, clash intellectually on just about every judicial issue before them.
+She and Associate Justice Daniel Snow, a committed liberal who is many years older than Loomis and with many years on the Supreme Court, clash intellectually on just about every judicial issue that is before them.
 One case involves a pornographic film and involves arguments about freedom of speech.

-Another is a lawsuit, sent up from the lower court, brought by a company's stockholders regarding the suppression of a possibly revolutionary new power source, a momentum engine.
+Another is a lawsuit sent up from the lower court, brought by a company's stockholders, regarding the suppression of a possibly revolutionary new power source, a momentum engine.
 The patent is controlled by the board of directors of Omnitech International, and its CEO Donald Richards, who has not been seen in public for a decade and is unavailable by subpoena.

-With time, the two judges develop a liking and respect for each other.
-They realize this while Snow is recovering in the hospital from a "heart episode" suffered while he and Loomis were debating the complexities of the momentum engine/Omnitech case, after hours, in the courthouse.
+Over time, the two judges begin to like and respect each other.
+While he and Loomis are debating the complexities of the momentum engine and the Omnitech case after hours in the empty courthouse, Snow suffers a possible "heart episode" and goes to the hospital.
+Loomis, greatly worried, visits him while he recovers.

-Based on something Snow intimated during their debate, Loomis returns to Orange County, overnight.
+Based on something that Snow intimated during their debate, Loomis returns to California overnight.
 There, in a records storage center, she discovers proof that her late husband and his law firm covered up the death of their client, Donald Richards.
-Because of her former association with the law firm, she concludes she has a serious conflict of interest on the Omnitech case, and must now resign her Associate Justice position.
-When Snow hears this, he leaves the hospital abruptly and after more debate, talks her out of resigning.
-They head by taxi to the Supreme Court to announce her discovery, one that will no doubt shake up the Omnitech case and get it on the docket for the high court to review.
+Because of her former association with the law firm, she concludes that she has a serious conflict of interest on the Omnitech case, and must now resign her Associate Justice position.
+When Snow hears this, he leaves the hospital abruptly and after more debate, he talks her out of resigning.
+They travel by taxi to the Supreme Court to announce her discovery and attend the next conference, one that will no doubt excite the Omnitech case and get it on the docket for the high court to review.